 DIFFERENT SOCIAL LIFE

-For some people, the excitement of freshers and getting amnesic-drunk on Glen’s Vodka is no longer, but for others, one of the main plus points of getting back to uni is the toga parties and Wednesday nights sitting round a table with your team mates and five pints of snakebite.
+For some people, the excitement of ‘freshers’ and getting amnesic-drunk on Glen’s Vodka is no longer so appealing, but for others, one of the main plus points of getting back to uni is the toga parties and Wednesday nights sitting round a table with your team mates and five pints of snakebite.

 For mature students like myself, not only are we at least three years older, but we’ve been to university before and had all those great experiences once already.
 So for some of us, the uni social scene (that tends to revolve around lots of booze) is not such a big thing.

 Don’t get me wrong – I enjoy the social side of student life on the odd occasion, but those drunked evenings for me are now few and far between.
 I much prefer a night in, wearing my comfy clothes, cooking some good food, the occasional night out to a pub, theatre, restaurant, cinema – somthing along those lines.